tenpy/tenpy/doc/intro_model.rst

 - Of course, an MPO is all you need to initialize a :class:`~tenpy.models.model.MPOModel` to be used for DMRG; you don't have to use the :class:`~tenpy.models.model.CouplingModel`.
   For example an exponentially decaying long-range interactions are not supported by the coupling model but straight-forward to include to an MPO, as demonstrated in the example ``examples/mpo_exponentially_decaying.py``.

-- If the model you're interested in contains Fermions, you should read the user-guide to :doc:`intro_JordanWigner`.
+- If the model you're interested in contains Fermions, you should read the :doc:`/intro_JordanWigner`.

 - We suggest writing the model to take a single parameter dicitionary for the initialization, which is to be read out inside the class with :func:`~tenpy.tools.params.get_parameter`.
   Read the doc-string of this function for more details on why this is a good idea.
+  Calling :func:`~tenpy.tools.params.unused_parameters` is usefull to avoid typos in the specified parameters.

 - When you write a model and want to include a test that it can be at least constructed, take a look at ``tests/test_model.py``.